truenas/documentation/static/includes/NetworkBridgeSCALE.md

 Typically, this is because the bridge is configured using an IP address that is already in use.
 If the system does not receive a **Save Changes** check-in before the test times out (default 60 seconds), TrueNAS automatically reverts all unsaved changes.

-The following troubleshooting options are available if you are unable to save the new bridge and network changes.
+The following troubleshooting options are available if you cannot save the new bridge and network changes.
 Options are ordered from the least to the most disruptive.
-Try options one and two before proceeding with option three and then four.
+Try options one and two before proceeding with options three and four.

   1. Ensure that there are no currently running applications.
   2. Stop any running VMs.